ksteve35/work-order-timeline/README.md

 ## Libraries Used

 - Angular v19.1.0
-  - Required framework for the assessment and needed to use Angular v17+
+  - Required framework for the assessment and needed to meet the Angular v17+ requirement
 - popperjs v2.11.8
   - Required to make ng-bootstrap cooperate, as it is a peer dependency
 - karma v6.4.0